Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrRecoveryPoint.md

 # Get-AzureRmRecoveryServicesAsrRecoveryPoint

 ## SYNOPSIS
-Gets available recovery points for a replication protected item.
+Gets the available recovery points for a replication protected item.

 ## SYNTAX